geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

 autoWrap
 ^^^^^^^^

-The ``autoWrap`` option wraps labels when they exceed the given value, given in pixels.
-Make sure to give a dimension wide enough to accommodate the longest word other wise this option will split words over multiple lines.
+The ``autoWrap`` option wraps labels when they exceed the given width (in pixels).
+The size should be wide enough to accommodate the longest word, otherwise single words will be split over multiple lines.

 .. code-block:: xml